microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![The sales database, Tasks menu, and Classify Data items are highlighted.](media/ssms-classify-data-link.png 'Data Classification')

 3. When the tool runs, it will analyze all of the columns within all of the tables and recommend appropriate data classifications for each.
-What you should see is the Data Classification dashboard showing no currently classified columns, and a classification recommendations box at the top showing that there are 45 columns that the tool identified as containing sensitive (PII) or GDPR-related data. **Click** on this classification recommendations box.
+What you should see is the Data Classification dashboard showing no currently classified columns, and a classification recommendations box at the top showing that there are 45 columns that the tool identified as containing sensitive (PII) or GDPR-related data. **Select** on this classification recommendations box.

     ![The data classification recommendations box is highlighted.](media/ssms-classification-recommendations-box.png 'Data classification recommendations box')